LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 ## The NEXUS alignment

-The data is in a file called [RSV2.nex](https://raw.githubusercontent.com/CompEvol/beast2/master/examples/nexus/RSV2.nex).
+{% include_relative download-data.md df='RSV2' df_link='https://raw.githubusercontent.com/CompEvol/beast2/master/examples/nexus/RSV2.nex' %}
-You can find it in the examples/nexus directory in the directory where BEAST was installed.
+It is also available in the examples/nexus folder where BEAST 2 was installed.
-Or click the link to download the data.
-After the data is opened in your web browser, right click mouse and save it in as `RSV2.nex` in a new folder.

 ### Multiple partitions